Ted Stanley

 Theodore Richard Stanley (April 26, 1931 – January 3, 2016) was an American entrepreneur and philanthropist.
 He co-founded the Danbury Mint with business partner Ralph Glendinning, which was then a subsidiary of MBI Inc.

 Early life

-Born in Reading, Pennsylvania, Stanley graduated from University of Pennsylvania.
-He then served in the United States Air Force and was an intelligence officer.
+Stanley was born in Reading, Pennsylvania, and graduated from University of Pennsylvania.
+He served in the United States Air Force and was an intelligence officer.
 Stanley worked for Procter & Gamble in the marketing division in Cincinnati, Ohio.